 Landlords are allowed to install cameras in common areas, as long as they’re not secretly recording tenants.
 Cameras are often used for security, and sometimes for accountability of tenants who might be causing problems or damage.
 In condo buildings, areas where cameras are allowed include spaces like hallways, lobbies, and elevators.
 Living rooms and kitchens within rental units would be considered acceptable so long as the tenant is aware the cameras are there.
 A camera can’t be pointed at a space where a person could reasonably be expected to be nude.

 The law applies differently when there’s no landlord-tenant relationship.
-Here a roommate’s right to set up a camera in a common space is less clear because they’re not the owner of the space, so they have less authority to do so.
+If you’re the occupant, you have no direct relationship with the landlord.
+Your roommate’s right to set up a camera in a common space is less clear because they’re not the owner of the space, so they have less authority to do so.
 If your roommate has breached your privacy, what can you do?
 The Civil Resolution Tribunal said that it can’t hear claims for breaches of privacy under the Privacy Act.
 But if your privacy was violated, and that breached an agreement you had with your roommate, the tribunal can hear the case.

 If you’re a roommate who’s not on the tenancy agreement, you’re not protected against rent increases.
 In other words, there is no cap on how much your roommate can raise your rent.
 The exception is if your roommate agreed in advance to cap the rent.